gangdong/gangdong.github.io/_posts/2019-03-27-Web-jekyll-installation.markdown

 cd testblog
 jekyll server
 ```
-if you see below output message, the Jekyll is working on your PC now.
+If you see below output message, the Jekyll is working on your PC now.
 ```
 Generating...
     done in 1.684 seconds.